 Health is a dynamic state of functioning in which there is continual adaptation to internal and external stressors.
 These stressors can be from the physical, psychological, social, environmental, and/or spiritual dimensions.
 Health status is reflected by the extent to which the individual, family, or group has reached certain levels of adaptation within a multidimensional state of wellness.
-Wellness is an adaptive state encompassing the maximum potential of the individual, regardless of their state of health.
-Illness is a maladaptation or a breakdown in the ability of the individual, family, or group to cope with stressors in the environment.
+Wellness is an adaptive state encompassing the maximum potential of the individual, family, or group to cope with stressors in the environment.